callumhearne/hearne_photos/README.md

 ## Shopping basket

-- This will have a navbar that links to the other pages.
+- This page will have a navbar that links to the other pages.
 - From the shopping basket page users will be able to remove items from their basket.
-- Users will be able to fill in their billing address and shipping address.
+- There will be information and previews of the photos in the basket.

 ## Login

+- This page will have a navbar that links to the other pages.
 - Page will have a username input box.
 - Page will have a password input box.
 - Page will have a login button.

 ## Sign up

+- This page will have a navbar that links to the other pages.
 - Page will have a username input box.
 - Page will have a password input box.
 - Page will have a email address input box.
 - Page will have a register to webiste button.
 - When registering the user will get a confirmation email.

+## Sign up

+- This page will have a navbar that links to the other pages.
+- There will just be confirm button sign out.

+## Refund policy

+- This page will have a navbar that links to the other pages.
+- There will just be some information going through the return and refund policies.

+## FAQ

+- This page will have a navbar that links to the other pages.
+- Just a few questions that the customers might want to know about.

+## Checkout

+- This page will have a navbar that links to the other pages.
+- There will be a form to fill in the for the shipping address and card details.
+- There is a button at the bottom of the page to validate and confirm the details.

 # Technology used